mos-nas/mos-releases/README.md

 Initially, MOS was nothing more than a **CLI‑only system**.
 Later, a friend asked if they could use it as well, which led to the development of a **REST API**.
 Over time, a **frontend** was added step by step.

-What began as a small personal solution gradually evolved into a more complete operating system.
+What began as a small personal solution gradually evolved into a more complete operating system including (almost) full automation on GitHub.

 ---